-Decisions: This can be an exciting year as you take advantage of research opportunities to explore college and career information.
+JUNIORS Decisions: This can be an exciting year as you take advantage of research opportunities to explore college and career information.
 Making decisions about your future can be an overwhelming task.
 Breaking the process into smaller steps can be helpful.

-College Testing Programs: Sign up to take the PSAT/NMSQT in October to qualify for the National Merit Scholarship Program. along with taking the SAT I.
+College Testing Programs: Sign up to take the PSAT/NMSQT in October to qualify for the National Merit Scholarship Program.
 We recommend that you take the courses this school year to best prepare you for the tests.
 The best preparation for you will be to take the most challenging courses and work hard to learn all you can, especially in the core classes - Math, English, Science, and Social Studies.
 Things to do your Junior year:

 - Participate in extracurricular activities. - Consider earning college credit while in high school through Advanced Placement or Dual Credit at RVC.
-Students are flagged the fall of Junior year for Running Start (1-year program) and CEANCI Programs, and other Pathways. / Advance Now at RVC. - Narrow down possible career options, investigate the type of education that is needed and talk to your school counselor about job shadowing possibilities. - Request materials from schools that interest you and visit their websites. - Talk with College Reps when they visit North Boone High School. - Arrange campus visits to those schools that interest you.
+Students are flagged the fall of Junior year for Running Start (1-year program) and CEANCI Programs, and other Pathways.
+Narrow down possible career options, investigate the type of education that is needed and talk to your school counselor about job shadowing possibilities. - Request materials from schools that interest you and visit their websites. - Talk with College Reps when they visit North Boone High School. - Arrange campus visits to those schools that interest you.
 Meet with an admissions officer, a financial aid representative, faculty members and college students. - Take the SAT, which will be given at the highs school in April (this is a graduation requirement).
-Take the ASVAB if you are interested in joining the military. - Enroll in a summer enrichment program. - Get a job to earn and save money for college, or explore your skills through an internship or apprenticeship - utilize Career Cruising UNITE Xello.
+Take the ASVAB if you are interested in joining the military. - Enroll in a summer enrichment program. - Get a job to earn and save money for college, or explore your skills through an internship or apprenticeship Xello.
+SENIORS Countdown Begins!
+You are about to begin your last year of high school to reach another milestone in your life-graduation; however, graduation should not be your only goal.
+Graduation will be the end of your high school career, but only a stepping stone to your future.
+Statistics show that you may change your career several times in your life.
+Will you be prepared to make those changes?
+Education and training are not only the key but also the requirement for most careers in the future.
+Things to do your Senior year: